sbcgua/mockup_loader/docs/REFERENCE.md

 Addressing structured method parameters also works: `'get_my_data -> mock_path [a = i_struc-field]'`

-The string is case insensitive (except the file path - zip is case sensitive !!!) so you can specify most of parameters using the case you prefer.
+The string is case **in**sensitive so you can specify most of parameters using the case you prefer.
 Also spaces are trimmed.
 The following strings would give the same result:
 - `'get_my_data -> mock_path [a = i_a]'`
 - `'GET_MY_DATA -> mock_path [A = I_A]'`
 - `'get_my_data->mock_path[a=i_a]'`